statistics-exercises/data-9/README.md

 # The median and percentiles

-Congratulations on completing the last exercise.
-If you are given a data set and are asked to describe the data within it using a sentence such as:
+Plotting the cumulative probability distribution is useful as if we know this function we can use it to describe the data using a sentence such as:

 _z % of the data points are less than or equal to x._

-You know how to determine the value of x if you are given z and the value of z if you are given x.
+In this exercise I am going to show you how to determine the value of x if you are given z.

-You are not the first person to realise that describing a data set using a sentence like the one above is useful.
-Many other researchers will have written sentences like this about data sets and these researchers wrote codes like those that you have just written.
-In addition, these researchers wrote functions that you can reuse to do these calculations for you.
-For example, if you have an np array containing the results from some experiments called data you can calculate the x value that z % of the data is less or equal to by using the `np.percentile` function shown below:
+We can do this using the function `np.percentile` as shown below:

 ````
 x = np.percentile( data, z )
 ````

-This function works exactly like the code you have written to compute this quantity.
+The quantity, x, that is output by this function can gives us a value that z % of the data in the NumPy array `data` is less or equal to.

 __To complete this exercise I would like you to use `np.percentile` to calculate:__